sparrovv/vimfiles/ctags.md

 ## CTAGS in VIM

-Rationale:

-It happens every so often that I forget how to use ctags in vim (mostly because I haven't used it for a while).

-This write-up is supposed to help me out to remember it.

 ### CTAGS generation

 To make ctags useful you need to generate them quite often.
-It can be a mundane task, so it should be automated.
+It can be a mundane task, so you better automate it.

-I came across this article by Tim Pope: http://tbaggery.com/2011/08/08/effortless-ctags-with-git.html, that I enjoyed so my setup is more or less a copy of the one that is described in the article.
+I came across this article by Tim Pope: http://tbaggery.com/2011/08/08/effortless-ctags-with-git.html, that I enjoyed a lot, so my setup is more or less a copy of the one that is described in the article.

 ```sh
   git config --global init.templatedir '~/.git_template'